Pepes

 Pepes is an Indonesian cooking method using banana leaves as food wrappings.
-The banana-leaf package containing food is secured with lidi seumat (a small nail made from the central ribs of coconut leaves), and then steamed or grilled on charcoal.
-This cooking technique allows the rich spice mixture to be compressed against the main ingredients inside the individual banana-leaf package while being cooked, and also adds a distinct aroma of cooked or burned banana leaf.
+The banana-leaf package containing food is secured with lidi seumat (a small nail made from the central ribs of coconut leaves) and then steamed or grilled on charcoal.
+This cooking technique allows the rich spice mixture to be compressed against the main ingredients inside the individual banana-leaf package while being cooked and also adds a distinct aroma of cooked or burned banana leaves.
 Although being cooked simultaneously with food, the banana leaf is a non-edible material and is discarded after consuming the food.

 Etymology

-The cooking technique employing banana leaf as the wrapper is widely distributed throughout Indonesia and it is known in many names in several regional languages: pais in Sundanese, brengkesan in Javanese, brengkes in Palembang, pelasan in Javanese-Osing, palai in Minangkabau, and payeh in Acehnese.
-The common Indonesian name pepes was derived from Sundanese word papais; the plural form of pais in Sundanese language.
+The cooking technique employing banana leaf as the wrapper is widely distributed throughout Indonesia and it is known by many names in several regional languages: pais in Sundanese, brengkesan in Javanese, brengkes in Palembang, pelasan in Javanese-Osing, palai in Minangkabau, and payeh in Acehnese.
+The common Indonesian name pepes was derived from the Sundanese word papais; the plural form of pais in Sundanese language.
 Because its popularity was first contributed through the Sundanese cuisine, today pepes is often associated with Sundanese cuisine.

 Variations

 This technique is most commonly used to prepare fish.
 In West Java, ikan mas (Cyprinus carpio) is the most popular fish to be cooked as pepes.
 In Palembang, patin (Pangasius sutchi) and lais (Kryptopterus cryptopterus) are the most common fish to be used, while in West Sumatra, people use bilih fish (Mystacoleucus padangensis).

 However, fish is not the only ingredient to be made for pepes.
-Seafood, meat, chicken, tofu, tempeh, oncom, mushroom or vegetables are also available to be prepared in this method.
+Seafood, meat, chicken, tofu, tempeh, oncom, mushroom, or vegetables are also available to be prepared in this method.
 There are many variations of pepes recipes.
-Other seafoods such as shrimp and squid, although less common, can be used in pepes.
-Non-fish meat such as chicken and minced beef mixed with egg can also be used.
-In Palembang, the dish pepes tempoyak is well known, which is a steamed fermented durian paste in banana leaf container.
-A rather exotic and unusual meat might also be cooked as pepes, for example as swikee variations, frog legs and frog eggs might be prepared as pepes.
+Other kinds of seafood, such as shrimp and squid, although less common, can be used in pepes.
+Non-fish meat, such as chicken and minced beef mixed with egg can also be used.
+In Palembang, the dish pepes tempoyak is well known, which is a steamed fermented durian paste in a banana leaf container.
+Rather exotic and unusual meat might also be cooked as pepes; for example, swikee variations, frog legs, and frog eggs might be prepared as pepes.
 The method is used in several Indonesian dishes, and also become the name of a dish prepared in this manner, for example: